 The premise of the Developmental Research Program within the Colorado HNC SPORE application is that innovative, high-risk research from existing head and neck cancer researchers, and an influx of research from investigators with expertise outside of, but that can be applied to head and neck cancer, will catalyze significant advances in the understanding and treatment of HNC.

-Department of Biochemistry and Molecular Genetics, UC AMC
+Department of Chemistry and Department of Biochemistry and Molecular Medicine, UC Davis

 The Colorado Head and Neck Cancer (HNC) SPORE will fund 2-3 applications for Developmental Research Projects in Head and Neck Cancer Research.
 One application from UCDavis will be selected for funding through the UCDCCC matching fund.